Phillies slugger Bryce Harper wants big leaguers to play baseball at 2028 LA Olympics

 “You talk about growing the game, and that’s the way you grow it at the highest peak,” Harper said.
 “You let guys that are playing in the league take that break just like in the NHL and see what happens.
 I think it would be really cool.
 I think it would be a lot of fun.
 I don’t know if they’ll ever go for it, but I would love to put USA on my chest and represent it at the highest level.”

 Baseball became an official Olympic sport in 1992 and was initially open only to amateur players.
-Pros were later permitted, but MLB hasn’t let its players participate.
+Pros were later permitted, but MLB hasn’t let active big leaguers participate.
 The Olympics scrapped baseball after the 2008 Games, although it was brought back for the 2020 Tokyo Games in baseball-mad Japan.
 Baseball and softball were left off the Paris 2024 slate.

 Harper, a two-time NL MVP, was batting .368 with three homers for the Phillies in the postseason.
 Harper spoke ahead of Game 1 of the NL Championship Series against Arizona.